Carlos Santana Player Props: Pirates vs. Marlins

-Carlos Santana -- with an on-base percentage of .244 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Miami Marlins, with Bryan Hoeing on the mound, on June 24 at 4:10 PM ET.
+The Pittsburgh Pirates, including Carlos Santana and his .474 slugging percentage over his past 10 games, battle starter Eury Perez and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Marlins.
+In his most recent game he had a one-hit showing (1-for-3) against the Marlins.

 Carlos Santana Game Info & Props vs. the Marlins